Now with this responsive web design, you can easily change the text size to fit your eyesight needs.

 The Companies Registry Safety Committee, which is set up to formulate, implement, monitor and review policies and measures relating to occupational safety and health, should ensure a high standard of occupational safety and health in the workplace.

-This website may not fully comply with all web-accessibility requirements at all levels.
-If you need any information or assistance, please email us at firstname.lastname@example.org or contact our Customer Services Division at 2867 1541.
+This webpage contains multi-media contents and may not fully comply with all Level AA accessibility requirements.
+If you need any information or assistance, please email us at email@example.com or call our Customer Services and Management Division at (852) 2867 1541.